mfput/CTF-Questions/README.md

 # CTF-Questions
 These are beginner CTF questions for the Forensic and Security Technology club at Cal Poly Pomona.<br/>
 Most of these questions are Forensic/Crypotgraphy challenges.<br/>
 Answers/how-to will eventually be posted the the FAST blog.
-Hints for each question are available in hints.txt
+Hints for each question are available in hints.txt Answers are on my Blog.
+Like my work?
+Donate here: https://buymeacoffee.com/forensicnoobsecurity

 ### Forensic/Cryptograpy Challenge 1:
 Points: 175 <br/>